ViTAE-Transformer/ViTAE-Transformer-Scene-Text-Detection/README.md

 ***09/04/2022***

-The code will be uploaded.
+The code is uploaded.
 Private github repo temporarily.

 ## TODO